yamasoph/DM_Scattering_Measurement/README.md

 ##### Measures the full 360 degree projection of the scattering from the DM
 ##### Maps out the full scattering measurement

+Run is the folder in which all the files exist to actually control and run the setup.
+The GUI is run through Camera.py.

 Order to which display data collected in folder Data:
 1. File Converter